 It’s meant to be a collective home for music reviews that I’m writing about the (mostly new) music that interests me, and for the more nostalgic and personal peeks into my past via mix CDs that I’ve made over the years.
 Up until the inception of this blog, I had been posting music reviews to Epinions.com, and the soundtrack thing was originally a Xanga blog until I joined Facebook and decided to keep it there for a while instead.

-Currently, I have four categories of posts:
+Currently, I have five categories of posts:

 - Reviews: Critiques of albums, EPs, or other releases in which I break down my reaction to the music track-by-track and assign an overall grade.

 - Best-Of Lists: A rundown of the albums I liked most from a given year, written at the close of that year.
+On rare occasions, I might also do a rundown of all-time favorite songs by a specific artist.

 - Divad’s Soundtrack: A series in which I go through the songs I’ve selected for mix CDs (originally cassettes) that I’ve been making for myself as a sort of personal time capsule since I first got into music back in 1994.
 This is less of a critical review (though it is sometimes self-critical!) and more of an attempt to recall why I selected each song, and who or what it related to in my mind.